Zhostt/RSS-aggregator/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/413e05a9fb4781e73ac7/maintainability)](https://codeclimate.com/github/Zhostt/frontend-project-11/maintainability)

 **RSS aggregator.**

-Watch you favourite news in real time on-stop.
-Isnt that a dream?
+Watch you favourite news in real time non-stop.
+Is'nt that a dream?

 This project has been created using **webpack-cli**, you can now run